 What is GP Negligence?

 GP negligence is when your doctor gives you medical treatment below the standard expected of a medical professional.
-The GP’s negligence causes you injury or severe illness, which would have been avoided if they did their job properly.
+The GP’s negligence causes you injury or serious illness, which would have been avoided if they did their job properly.

 What do you need for a successful GP negligence claim?